romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Where can you locate a workflow file in a GitHub repository?
+Q: Where can you locate a workflow file in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **In the .github/workflows directory at the root of the repository**